anonymous174174/404brain-not-found/temp.md

 This is a learning-focused implementation that recreates core deep learning functionality from the ground up.
 It's designed to help understand how autograd engines, neural network modules, and optimization algorithms actually work under the hood.

-**⚠️ Important:** Neuronix is for learning and research purposes only.
-For production applications, use established frameworks like PyTorch, TensorFlow, or JAX.
+**⚠️ Important:** This is an educational tool, not a production framework.
+Use PyTorch, TensorFlow, or JAX for real applications.

 ## 🚀 Features